Private Limited Company (Lda.)

 Single Partner Limited Company (Unipessoal Lda.)

 Incorporating in Portugal

 The corporate tax rate applicable to companies in Portugal may vary, depending on which part of the Portuguese territory said companies are incorporated and domiciled.
-From the get go, the Autonomous Region of Madeira is the part of the Portuguese territory with the highest tax efficiency for companies and investors.
+From the get-go, the Autonomous Region of Madeira is the Portuguese territory with the highest tax efficiency for companies and investors.